Homemade Quiche Crust with Butter (Shortcrust Pastry)

 - A quiche tin 20 cm in diameter (8 inch)

-- Rice or beans for blind baking your crust
+- Pie weights rice or beans for blind baking your quiche crust.

 - In a bowl mix together all the dry ingredients and add the cold butter cut into small cubes.